-that should be reported to the DSL or Headteacher include:
+Examples of inappropriate behaviour that would constitute a low-level concern that should be reported to the DSL or Headteacher include:

-Examples of inappropriate behaviour that would constitute a low-level concern communicating with a child through personal social media or allowing inappropriate conversations or enquiries to occur with pupils, e.g. conversations that are about a staff member's personal life or are of a sexual nature. ☐ Having favourites - this could include, but is not limited to, calling pupils by pet names or terms of endearment or buying pupils gifts. ☐ Taking photographs of pupils on their personal mobile phones or devices. ☐ Seeking to engage with a child on a one-to-one basis in a secluded area or behind a closed door. ☐ Humiliating pupils □ Covering viewing panels in a classroom door against guidance
+• Being overly friendly with children - this could include, but is not limited to, communicating with a child through personal social media or allowing inappropriate conversations or enquiries to occur with pupils, e.g. conversations that are about a staff member's personal life or are of a sexual nature.

-☐ Being overly friendly with pupils - this could include, but is not limited to,
+• Having favourites - this could include, but is not limited to, calling pupils by pet names or terms of endearment or buying pupils gifts.

+• Taking photographs of children on their personal mobile phones or devices.

+• Seeking to engage with a child on a one-to-one basis in a secluded area or behind a closed door.

+• Humiliating pupils

+Covering viewing panels in a classroom door against guidance

-- 5.5.
-Staff will be aware that some of the above low-level concerns may meet the harms threshold depending on certain factors, e.g. the age or needs of the child or the content of exchanged messages, and that some of the above incidents may not be concerns in context, e.g. a pre-approved, one-to-one meeting with a child behind a closed door between the child and a school counsellor who has received all appropriate safety checks. - 5.6.
+5.5.
+Staff will be aware that some of the above low-level concerns may meet the harms threshold depending on certain factors, e.g. the age or needs of the child or the content of exchanged messages, and that some of the above incidents may not be concerns in context, e.g. a pre-approved, one-to-one meeting with a child behind a closed door between the child and a school counsellor who has received all appropriate safety checks.

+5.6.
 Staff will also be made aware that behaviour which raises concerns may not be intentionally inappropriate, and that this does not negate the need to report the behaviour.
 Staff members who engage in low-level inappropriate behaviour in relation to pupils inadvertently will be made aware and supported to correct this behaviour in line with the Staff Code of Conduct.

-The headteacher will also evaluate whether additional training would be beneficial for any staff members exhibiting concerning behaviour, or the staff cohort as a whole where low-level concerning behaviour is seen more widely.
+The Headteacher will also evaluate whether additional training would be beneficial for any staff members exhibiting concerning behaviour, or the staff cohort where low-level concerning behaviour is seen more widely.